ValueMelody/melody-auth/docs/auth-server.md

   - All emails will be redirected to the address specified in `DEV_EMAIL_RECEIVER`.
   - This is useful for testing and development to avoid sending emails to real users.

-- Priority Between SendGrid and Brevo:
+- Priority Between SendGrid, Brevo and SMTP server:
+  - For node version, If SMTP_CONNECTION_STRING is defined, the SMTP server will always be used, regardless of SendGrid or Brevo settings.
+  - For Cloudflare (both prod and dev): SMTP_CONNECTION_STRING will be ignored.
   - If both SendGrid and Brevo keys and sender addresses are provided, SendGrid will take precedence.

 ## Additional Configs